Plane loses wing during crash at DeKalb-Peachtree Airport - NewsBreak

-(DEKALB COUNTY, Ga.) — A plane is down on the runway of DeKalb-Peachtree Airport after crashing on Thursday afternoon.
+A pilot and student are in the hospital after crash landing on the runway of DeKalb-Peachtree Airport after crashing on Thursday afternoon.

 A wing was missing from one side of the plane.